dsmithson/printersmtpserver/README.md

 ### Command-Line Parameters

 - `--SmtpPort`: The port on which the SMTP server will listen.
-Defaults to 25.
+Defaults to 25 for executable, and 25000 for the docker container (kubernetes doesn't like ports below 1024).
 - `--OutputPath`: The path where the attachments will be stored.
 This parameter is required.

 ### Environment Variables